FaridSharaf/Data-Science-Tasks/README.md

 # Data-Science-Tasks
-Tasks for the Data Science Vacancy at Corelia.ai
+Tasks for the Data Science Vacancy

 ## Arabic Handwritten Character Recognition
 Recognize an Arabic handwritten character using Neural Network.